-Encouraging minorities to participate in community engagement can be an overwhelmingly tough task.
+Encouraging diverse communities to participate in community engagement can be an overwhelmingly tough task.
 It’s too often that these community members don’t participate in consultations for various reasons.

 Consulting with minorities is substantially different than the process of a general community consultation and can be extremely complicated and sometimes even frustrating.
-It is essential to nurture positive relationships with diverse communities to ensure that minorities feel comfortable giving feedback in community consultations.
+Nurturing positive relationships with diverse communities is essential to ensure that minorities feel comfortable giving feedback in community consultations.

 The best thing you can do is plan ahead.
-Here are 10 quick tips to help you successfully engage minorities within diverse communities.
+So, here are 10 quick tips to help you successfully engage minorities within diverse communities.

 1. Plan to spend a lot of time in your engagement process – prepare, consult, and report